-Definition 1: Stage refers to the completion time (time point) of each activity that sorted in ascending order in the baseline schedule.
-In one stage, there may be several activities having the same completion time.

-Definition 2: Predecessor and successor refer to the corresponding activity to the certain finish time and start time at a certain stage.
-Both predecessor and successor may have one or more activities, constituting the corresponding sets of activities.

-Definition 3: Stage saturated resource amount refers to the maximum amount of transferred resource from all activity pairs with precedence relation at a certain allocation stage.
-The saturated amount of resource in the stage can be calculated as follows:
+The stage is the completion time (time point) for each activity sorted in ascending order in the baseline schedule.
+Several activities may have the same completion time in one stage.
+The predecessor and successor are the related activities for a certain finish and start time at a stage, and both may have one or more activities constituting the corresponding sets of activities.
+The stage saturated resource number refers to the maximum number of transferred resources from all activity pairs with precedence relations at a certain allocation stage.
+The saturated number of resources in the stage can be calculated as follows:

-（5）
+. （5）

-In Equation (5), is the immediate predecessor set of the successor activity , represents the predecessor activity, is the number of the immediate predecessor set , is the number of the successor, are required capacity units (or remaining capacity units) of the predecessor activity and the successor activity respectively.
+In Equation (5), is the immediate predecessor set of the successor activity , representing the predecessor activity, is the number of immediate predecessor sets , is the number of successors, and are the required capacity units (or remaining capacity units) of predecessor activity and successor activity , respectively.

-The saturated resource allocation means that the sum of transferred resources of all activity pairs with precedence relation at a certain stage equals to the amount of saturated resources in the stage.
-If the sum of transferred resources is lower than the amount of saturated resources, it is called non-saturated resource allocation.
-Figure 5(b) and 5(c) show the allocation relations and the amount of allocated capacity units by adopting different allocating methods to the activity pairs at the stage 3, i.e. non-saturated resource allocation method and saturated resource allocation method with the allocated capacity units of 6 and 8 respectively.
+The saturated resource allocation means that the sum of transferred resources of all activity pairs with precedence relations at a certain stage equals the saturated resources in that stage.
+If the sum of transferred resources is lower than the saturated resources, it is called a nonsaturated resource allocation.
+Figures 5(b) and 5(c) display the allocation relations and the number of allocated capacity units by adopting different allocating methods for the activity pairs at Stage 3 (i.e., the nonsaturated resource allocation method and saturated resource allocation method with the allocated capacity units of six and eight, respectively).

-Certain resource allocation strategies and algorithms are utilized in this paper to achieve saturated resource allocation, including an algorithm of searching single pair of activities in iterative cyclic manner.
-The specific procedures are illustrated as follows.
+Certain resource allocation strategies and algorithms are used in this paper to achieve saturated resource allocation, including an algorithm of searching single pairs of activities in an iterative cyclic manner.
+The specific procedures are illustrated as follows:

-Searching for a pair of activity that only has one immediate predecessor starting from the successor , taking the minimum capacity units of its successor activity and the immediate predecessor activity, i.e. , as the delivered amount of allocated resource, deleting the allocated predecessor activities and the successor activities that have enough capacity units to ignore the resource allocation in these activities;
+Step 1: Search for a pair of activities with only one immediate predecessor starting from successor , taking the minimum capacity units of successor activity and the immediate predecessor activity (i.e., ) as the delivered allocated resources, deleting the allocated predecessor activities and successor activities with sufficient capacity units to ignore the resource allocation in these activities;

-Searching for a pair of activities that only has one successor starting from the predecessor activity , taking the minimum capacity units of its predecessor activity and the immediate successor activity, i.e. , as the delivered amount of allocated resource, deleting the allocated predecessors and the successors that have enough capacity units to ignore the resource allocation in these activities;
+Step 2: Search for a pair of activities with only one successor starting from predecessor activity , taking the minimum capacity units of predecessor activity and the immediate successor activity (i.e., ) as the delivered allocated resources, deleting the allocated predecessors and successors with sufficient capacity units to ignore the resource allocation in these activities;

-Repeating (1) and (2) until there is no resource available to be allocated to the activity pairs, so that the obtained amount of saturated resources has at this stage.
+Step 3: Repeat Steps 1 and 2 until no resources are available for allocation to the activity pairs so that the obtained saturated resources are at this stage.

-In the proposed algorithm, the allocation only applies to the activity pairs that have just one immediate predecessor or one immediate successor activity, so that each activity pair has unique allocation relationship, and the amount of allocated resource is the minimum amount of resource of that activity pair, that is, i.e. no matter the predecessor or the successor in the activity pairs can use the precedence relation to maximize its inflows or outflows according to the minimum amount of resource capacity in order to achieve saturated resource allocation to each activity pair.
-Meanwhile, by adopting iterative cyclic manner in searching for single activity pair, the algorithm will not end until it finds all of the available activity pairs.
-Hence, it can be ensured that the resource allocation in this stage is saturated.
+In the proposed algorithm, the allocation only applies to activity pairs with just one immediate predecessor or one immediate successor activity so that each activity pair has a unique allocation relationship.
+The allocated resources are minimum for that activity pair (i.e., ).
+No matter the predecessor or successor in the activity, pairs can use the precedence relations to maximise inflows or outflows according to the minimum resource capacity to achieve saturated resource allocation for each activity pair.
+Moreover, by adopting an iterative cyclic manner for searching for a single activity pair, the algorithm does not end until it finds all available activity pairs.
+Hence, the resource allocation in this stage is saturated.

 Figure 5.
-The baseline schedule and the resource allocation.
+Baseline schedule and resource allocation.